chhavibhalla/peek.ai/README.md

 - 🔍 Monitors changelogs, websites, blogs, and social media
 - 🧠 Uses **LangChain + GPT-4** to extract updates in plain English
-- 🗂️ Categorizes changes into: Product, UI, Pricing
+- 🗂️ Categorises changes into: Product, UI, Pricing
 - 📬 Sends weekly summaries via **Slack** or **Notion**
 - ⚡ Built with **Streamlit** for an interactive, shareable UI